 Before creating your guide, it is essential to identify and understand the needs of your target audience.
 From there, you can narrow smaller customer segments down and consider how they search for and discover gift guides.

-When thinking about who will read your gift guides, consider your typical shoppers and those buying gifts for your target audience.
+When thinking about who will read your gift guides, consider your target audience and those buying gifts for them.

 Collect Demographic & Behavioral Data

 Your point-of-sale (POS) system is a valuable source of demographic data, such as a customer’s age, gender, occupation, and geographic location.
 If you know which groups to target, you can plan your gift guides accordingly.